gauravshrivastava4/tap-fare-service/README.md

 1. **Reading Tap Data**:
     - Tap data is imported from a CSV file.
 Each tap record includes details like tap time, type (on or off), stop ID, company ID, bus ID, and PAN (Payment Account Number).
+    - Data is then sorted by time

 2. **Trip Processing**:
-    - The system processes each tap-on event, looks for a corresponding tap-off event happened at the same day, and generates a trip.
+    - The system processes each tap event, looks for a corresponding tap-off or tap-onn event happened at the same day, and generates a trip.
     - If no corresponding tap-off or tap-on is found, the trip is marked as **incomplete**.
-    - If tap-on and tap-off happen at the same stop, the trip is **canceled**.
+    - If tap-on and tap-off happen at the same stop, the trip is marked as **canceled**.

 3. **Fare Calculation**:
     - For completed trips, the fare is calculated based on the distance between the start and end stops using a